- Your choice of contraception will depend on your situation and preferences.

 Diaphragms and caps (contraceptive devices you place in the vagina each time you have sex) are not recommended for women who have HIV.
 This is because they are normally used with a spermicide, a substance that can lead to irritation, genital sores and lesions.
 These sores or lesions, which you may not realise you have, can increase your risk of passing HIV on to an HIV-negative sexual partner.

 In the UK, contraception is available free, provided by the National Health Service (NHS).
 You will not have to pay a prescription charge.
 Contraception is available from GPs, and from community contraceptive clinics and sexual health (GUM) clinics.
-Details of local clinics are available from NHS Choices or FPA.
+Details of local clinics are available from NHS Choices.
 HIV treatment centres offer condoms free of charge.